-The purpose of this rule is to define transportation and set forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.
+This rule defines transportation and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

-(2) "Commercial vehicles" means buses, livery vehicles, and taxicabs that are available for public use.
+(2) "Commercial vehicles" means buses, light rail transit, livery vehicles, and taxicabs that are available for public use.

-(11) "Transportation" means a service that enables individuals enrolled in individual options and level one waivers to access waiver and other community services, activities, and resources.
+(14) "Transportation" means a service that enables individuals enrolled in individual options, level one, and self-empowered life funding waivers to access waiver and other community services, activities, and resources.
 This service is offered in addition to, and shall not replace, medical transportation required under 42 C.F.R.
-431.53, transportation services under the medicaid state plan as defined in 42 C.F.R.
-440.170(a), if applicable, and non-medical transportation as defined in rule 5123:2-9-18 of the Administrative Code.
+431.53 as in effect on the effective date of this rule, transportation services under the medicaid state plan as defined in 42 C.F.R.
+440.170(a) as in effect on the effective date of this rule, if applicable, and non-medical transportation as defined in rule 5123:2-9-18 of the Administrative Code.
 Whenever possible, family, neighbors, friends, or community agencies that provide transportation without charge shall be utilized.

 (C) Provider qualifications

-(1) Transportation shall be provided by an independent provider, an agency provider, or an operator of commercial vehicles that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services.
+(1) Transportation shall be provided by an independent provider, an agency provider, or an operator of commercial vehicles that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

 (4) An independent provider of transportation shall: